gardener/gardener/docs/api-reference/operator.md

 <em>(Optional)</em>
 <p>Enabled controls whether the VPA components shall be deployed into this cluster.
 It is true by default because
 the operator (and Gardener) heavily rely on a VPA being deployed.
-You should only disable this if your runtime cluster already has another, manually/custom managed VPA deployment.</p>
+You should only disable this if your runtime cluster already has another, manually/custom managed VPA deployment.
+If this is not the case, but you still disable it, then reconciliation will fail.</p>
 </td>
 </tr>
 </tbody>